hsm022/CS455_BabyMatch/README.md

   * The application will finish installation and you will be given an option to open the application right away or just close with the application for now.
 The application has been successfully installed.

     <img src="images/InstallationDone.jpg" height="250" />

+- #### Change the settings back
+    It is important that you change the settings back so that the installation of unknown apps is set to not allowed again.
+Follow the same steps that were used to allow installation of unknown applications in a previous section.

 ## Operating/Playing Instructions
 Upon opening the app, the user is greeted with a welcome screen and a few options to select before playing the game.